Zulko/moviepy/docs/install.rst

 Core dependencies
 -------------------

 MoviePy requires the Python modules Numpy_, Decorator_, and tqdm_.
-All of these will all be automatically installed during MoviePy's installation.
+All of these will be automatically installed during MoviePy's installation.

 You will also need a **recent version** of the software ffmpeg_ , preferably downloaded directly from the ffmpeg website.

 Installation
 --------------